7 Nicest Fighters in MMA History | Easily Explained

-Despite being absolute killers in the octagon, there are some fighters who are the most genuine and nice outside of the octagon.
+Despite being absolute killers in the octagon, some fighters are the most genuine and nice outside of the octagon.

 Thompson is widely regarded as the nicest fighter in the sport today.

 He owns his karate school and frequently holds karate camps.
 Just by watching the videos of how he interacts with his students, it's amazing how a killer can be this nice.